Rodgers31/web-44-rodgers-otieno-web-sprint-challenge-advanced-web-applications/README.md

 **IMPORTANT:** Only work on stretch goals after completing your MVP!

 When completing these goals, make sure to use a **new branch** to ensure your MVP code is not overwritten.
-You can branch off `main` by executing `git checkout -b stretch`.
-When you are fully sure your stretch code is ready for feedback, merge your stretch code with main using `git checkout main` and `git merge stretch.`
+You can branch off `<firstName-lastName>` by executing `git checkout -b stretch`.
+When you are fully sure your stretch code is ready for feedback, merge your stretch code with main using `git checkout <firstName-lastName>` and `git merge stretch.`

-After finishing your required elements, you can push your work further.
-These goals may or may not be things you have learned in this module but they build on the material you just studied.
-Time allowing, stretch your limits and see if you can deliver on the following optional goals:
+These goals may or may not be things you have learned in this module but they build on the material you just studied:

 * [ ] Build out another form to add a new color to your color list
 * [ ] Build a custom hook called `useApi` that you can use to make all of your API calls